 Page Title and Headers

 It's also important to consider which pages you link to.
-Consider linking to pages that you want to rank well for that keyword.
-You could end up getting it to rank on Google's first page of results instead of its second page, and that ain't small potatoes.
+Consider linking pages that you want to rank for a specific keyword.
+You could end up getting it to rank on Google's first page of results instead of its second page — and that isn’t small potatoes!

-With mobile devices now accounting for nearly 2 out of every 3 minutes spent online, having a website that is responsive or designed for mobile has become more and more critical.
+More than 60% of organic visits are carried out on a mobile device.
+As such, having a website with a responsive design is critical.
 In addition to making sure your website's visitors (including your blog's visitors) have the best experience possible, optimizing for mobile will score your website some SEO points.